Frank O'Connor (actor, born 1897): Acting

 O'Connor ran into Rand again at a public library in Hollywood, and this time they kept in touch and began courting, going to movies and having dinner with each other and with O'Connor's brothers Joe and Harry.
 O'Connor was most likely Rand's first kiss.

 Perhaps partly in order to help her obtain legal residence before her temporary visa expired, O'Connor married Rand on April 15, 1929, in the Los Angeles City Hall of Justice.
 After marrying, O'Connor eked out a modest life with Rand, and they both worked odd jobs.
 Rand was, in the words of historian Jennifer Burns, "the breadwinner from the start".
 Soon, however, O'Connor's acting career improved, and for a few years he had regular employment in small roles for early talkies.
-With his income, O'Connor also provided for Rand, including by buying her a writing desk, her "first portable American typewriter", and a copy of Webster's Daily Use Dictionary into which he wrote a love poem in which he complimented Rand with every letter of the alphabet: to him, she was "Ayn; adorable, angel / Beloved; / Cupid", all the way to "Zenith".
+With his income, O'Connor also provided for Rand, including by buying her a writing desk and a typewriter.
 O'Connor also took the lead in decorating their apartment.

-O'Connor's acting career "slowly gain[ed] momentum" as he performed in several films released in 1933 and 1934, though he continued landing relatively small roles, sometimes as humorous characters who were "clumsy or foolish", which dismayed his wife Rand, who believed he deserved to play a romantic lead.
-O'Connor did feature in a speaking role as Jake Canon for both the film and stage versions of As Husbands Go.
-The Austin Daily Texan highly complimented the film's entire cast in its review stating that "the stars and the supporting cast are discerningly chosen, fit their roles exactly, and enact them to the uttermost nuance of perfection."
+O'Connor performed in several films released in 1933 and 1934, though he continued landing relatively small roles, sometimes as humorous characters; this dismayed Rand, who believed he deserved to play a romantic lead.
+O'Connor featured in a speaking role as Jake Canon for both the film and stage versions of As Husbands Go.
+The Austin Daily Texan complimented the film's entire cast in its review, stating that "the stars and the supporting cast are discerningly chosen, fit their roles exactly, and enact them to the uttermost nuance of perfection."